cipherlogs/oranj/README.md

 <br>

 ### Stories
-By default, on mobile you swipe for the next or previous stories
+By default, on mobile, you can swipe for the next or previous stories:

 ![navigating stories](./assets/five.gif)

 <br>
 <br>

-however you can customize to show many stories per breakpoint, easily like so
+Customization options include determining how many stories to show per breakpoint:

 ```
 {xs: 1, sm: 2, md: 3, lg: 4}